-- 1. There should be an initial period of 24-48 hours rest after a concussion - RTP protocols following concussion follow a stepwise approach.
-Players should continue to proceed to the next level if no symptoms persist at the current level. - Generally each step should take 24 hours so players would take approximately one week to proceed to full rehabilitation once they have no symptoms at rest. - If any post-concussion symptoms occur during the GRTP, players should drop back to the previous asymptomatic level and try to progress again after a further 24 hours period of rest has passed.
+- There should be an initial period of two weeks rest for players aged 5 to 18 after a concussion. - RTP Protocols following concussion follow a stepwise approach.
+You should continue to proceed to the next level if no symptoms persist at the current level. - Generally each step should take 24 hours so you would take approximately one week to proceed to full rehabilitation once you have no symptoms at rest. - If any post-concussion symptoms occur while in the RTP program, you should drop back to the previous asymptomatic level and try to progress again after a further 24 hours period of rest has passed.